Check the Infectious Disease Strategies page for the latest guidelines on ISLA's strategy, prevention, and management of infectious diseases.

 Here are some guidelines to help in the decision making process.

-• Fever - A fever of 100 or more signals an illness that is probably going to make a student uncomfortable and unable to function well in class.
-Your child should stay home until fever free for 24 hours without medication.
+• Fever - A temperature of 100 F or higher is considered a sign of illness.
+Your child should stay home until fever has stabilized and returned to normal for 24 hours without the use of medication.

 Immunizations